nasa/trick/docs/documentation/running_a_simulation/runtime_guis/SimControlPanel.md

 - **Freeze In:** Puts the simulation in freeze mode after a specified number of simulation seconds

-- **Checkpoint Objects:** Specifies which objects are to be checkpointed when [Dump Chkpnt](#dump-chkpnt) is pressed
+- **Checkpoint Objects:** Specifies which objects are to be checkpointed when the `Dump Chkpnt` button is pressed

-- **Throttle:** Opens a dialogue with a slider for you to set the maximum Sim Time / Real Time Ratio.
-The scale is between 1.0 and 10.0 by default, but you can increase the maximum to 1000.
-It functionally allows simulations to run faster than real time up to their maximum capable speed
+- **Throttle:** Opens a dialogue with a slider for you to set the maximum Sim Time / Real-Time Ratio.
+By default, the scale is between 1.0 and 10.0 but you can increase the maximum to 1000.
+It functionally allows simulations to run faster than real-time up to their maximum capable speed

 #### Command Panel

 - **Step:** Steps through each executing job, pausing before proceeding to the next

-- **Start:** Starts the simulation
+- **Start:** Puts the simulation in run mode

-- **Freeze:** Freezes the simulation
+- **Freeze:** Puts the simulation in freeze mode

 - **Shutdown:** Shuts the simulation down